The Desert Island Challenge Part 5

 The simple truth is—I can’t get this feature to work reliably enough to build a workflow around it.
 Not like in Resolve 11 where I built a workflow that gives you reproducible results that you can build upon.
 The FCPx Match Color feature?
 Not even close.
 Rather than waste your (and my) time, in Part 5 of this Desert Island Challenge I’m going to punt and talk about something else.

 Instead, Let’s talk about making more precise corrections in the Color Board when balancing our shots

 I want to pick up with the comment that Mixing Light’s Member-at-Large Christophe made about two features he uses to quickly make subtle adjustments and to compare two shots together, DaVinci-Resolve-Gallery-Stills-Style.
 I’ve been using his techniques to great effect.
-And in the process I’ve gained some additional Insights making quick effective moves in the Color Board.
+And in the process, I’ve gained some additional Insights making quick effective moves in the Color Board.
 Previously, I’ve had problems with the Color Board, viewing my scopes and making precise moves to get my RGB channels to line up….
-I haven’t been able to make quick, precise adjusts to solve problems I’m seeing on the scopes.
+I haven’t been able to make quick, precise adjustments to solve problems I’m seeing on the scopes.

 But Christophe’s suggestion of using the arrow keys on the keyboard have helped me completely eliminate my dysfunction.

 I think it’s a muscle memory thing.
 I’ve been using 3-way style color correctors for 15 years and using the mouse on the FCPx Color Board just confuses the heck out of me.
 But when I switch to making adjustments on the keyboard… I’m able to make better decisions more quickly.
 And I’ll show you precisely how I’m able to do that.